vladimir22/pub-notes/k8s/wsl2_k3d_local_install.md

 # Tips How to set up Kubernetes ENV for Local Developement
-Current tips might be helpful in setting up local Kubernetes ENV for developing and debugging kubernetes based microservices using `Windows10 WSL2` and `k3d` tool
+Current tips helps to set up Local Kubernetes Cluster using `Windows10 WSL2` and `k3d` tool

 ## Install WSL2